First DUI in San Diego

 DUI Traffic Stop – Was there Probable Cause?

-The first hurdle the prosecution must overcome, is proving that the initial traffic stop was permissible.
+Most DUI cases begin with a traffic stop.
+As such, the first hurdle the prosecution must overcome, is proving that the initial traffic stop was permissible.
 In other words, the police must show that they had some reason to pull the driver over.1 At this stage, any traffic violation is sufficient to warrant a stop; even if it does not immediately suggest that the driver is under the influence.
 For example, a broken tail light, expired registration, or rolling a stop sign all permit the police to stop the vehicle.
 While there are a number of violations that can lead to a lawful stop, the prosecution still bears the burden of proving that the reason for the stop did in fact exist.
 If the police report states that the driver was initially stopped for rolling a stop sign, but eye-witness or video evidence proves that a full stop was made, the traffic stop should be found invalid, and the resulting evidence should be suppressed.
 This prevents the police from pulling over cars without cause, and remains in effect even if the stop ultimately reveals evidence that the driver was over the legal limit.

 Furthermore, in DUI cases involving a lawful traffic stop, the prosecution still must prove that probable cause existed for the DUI investigation.2 This means the prosecution must point to specific and articulable facts that reasonably suggest that the driver is under the influence.
-For example, a broken tail light or expired registration by itself in no way suggests that the driver is drunk.
+For example, a broken tail light or expired registration, by itself, in no way suggests that the driver is drunk.
 The police must be able to point to additional facts such as slurred speech, the smell of alcohol, or some erratic behavior before a DUI investigation can be initiated.
 If the prosecution cannot point to these facts, evidence obtained as a result of the investigation should be suppressed.